missteek/cpts-quick-references/module/command injection.md

 |Sub-Shell| ` `` `|`%60%60`|Both (Linux-only)|
 |Sub-Shell| `$()`|`%24%28%29`|Both (Linux-only)|

->List of injection characters and matching URL encoded as wordlist:
+>List of injection characters and matching URL encoded as wordlist of possible separators:

 ```
 ;